A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Theoretically-Driven Decomposition

-We observe a notable disagreement between the annotators on the first level (i.e., the ``\textit{Plot}'' label), indicated by an average PPA of $86.6\%$ and an average $\kappa$ of 0.70.
+We observe a notable disagreement between the annotators on the first level (i.e., the ``\textit{Plot}'' label), indicated by an average $\kappa$ of 0.70.
 This implies that even before the distinction between the different narrative elements, there is a fundamental difference between the annotators in terms of their interpretation of the concept of narrative plot.

-There are various sources for disagreement between the annotators on this level of annotation.
+There are several possible sources for the inter-annotator disagreement on the ``\textit{Plot}'' label.
 For example, consider the following sentence: \ex<whetherSchemeReferential> Trump on the DNC hack during the second presidential debate ($A_1$: \textit{None}, $A_2$: \textit{Complication}) \xe The sentence contains a reference to a complicative plot element -- ``the DNC hack'' -- which is not directly described or discussed in the sentence itself, creating a narrative gap which the reader should complete in order infer this complicative plot development.
 This ``referential narrative'' is a rhetorical device which is commonly used in informational text; therefore, this type of disagreement may be resolved by formally defining how to handle such cases in the scheme level (essentially not leaving the decision to the annotators).
-A similar type of disagreement can be seen in the next sentence: \ex<whetherSchemeNarration> Conventional wisdom holds that Republicans are more likely to nominate governors than are Democrats, but there's not a lot of evidence to support the claim. ($A_1$: \textit{Complication}, $A_2$: \textit{None}) \xe Here, the complication occurs in the level of the narration itself, i.e., the narrator informs us that ``there's not a lot of evidence to support the claim'', thus facilitating a narrative plot.
-This being a frequent aspect of narrated texts, the resulting disagreement may also be resolved on the level of formal scheme definition.